Fliteskin AeroscaleTM

 4. With a little experience you can glue top and bottom skins at once; lay both pieces of sheeting flat on the table (trailing edge to trailing edge) and join with masking tape on the outside surface.

-5. Spread the glue evenly with trowel, creating a THIN film over the COMPLETE surface of the skins.
+6. Spread the glue evenly with notched side of trowel (allows for expansion) over the COMPLETE surface of the skins.
 Do not apply glue to the cores.
-Allow a thicker coat on the edges to assure a good bond and lay over the foam core.
+Allow a thicker coat on the edges.

 DO NOT apply HOT IRON directly to Fliteskin